auth0/docs/articles/multifactor-authentication/overview.md

 ### 1. Toggle on the factors you require in the Dashboard

-In the [Dashboard](${manage_url}/#/), head to the Multifactor Auth section.
+In the [Dashboard > Multifactor Auth](${manage_url}/#/mfa), head to the Multifactor Auth section.
 Here you will find a series of toggles for the MFA factors supported by Auth0.

 ![MFA Dashboard Page](/media/articles/multifactor-authentication/mfa-dashboard.png)